AlexsLemonade/.github/README.md

 Visit us at [`ccdatalab.org`](http://ccdatalab.org) and follow us on Twitter, [`@CancerDataLab.`](https://twitter.com/cancerdatalab)

 **We're hiring!** Are you interested in a unique opportunity to serve the childhood cancer research community?
-Visit our [`careers page`](https://www.ccdatalab.org/careers) to learn more about our current openings:
+Visit our [Careers page](https://www.ccdatalab.org/careers) to learn more about our current openings:

 * [Engineer](https://www.ccdatalab.org/engineer)
 * [Data Scientist](https://www.ccdatalab.org/data-scientist)